How to Track Feature Requests in Trello

 It also gets progressively harder to sift through troves of feedback, can't upvote on behalf of your customers, and the price goes through the roof as you add new admins or Power-Ups, as Trello's pricing is not predictable at all.

-It becomes challenging to identify who requested what, and communicating updates back to customers feels messed up, making the whole process very time-consuming.
+It becomes challenging to identify who requested what, and communicating updates back to customers feels messed up, making the process very time-consuming.

 Also, Trello provides no way to communicate with the team confidentially on particular feedback and discuss without losing the context.

-All you have is a kanban style board, where users can add feature requests as comments that later need to be sorted into individual cards and can only be prioritized —all without a branded custom domain or any access controls, which feels very tiring.
+All you have is a kanban style board, where users can add feature requests as comments that later need to be sorted into individual cards and can only be prioritized —all without a branded custom domain or access controls, which feels very tiring.

 Trello is great but limiting in various ways.